crack00r/Flexget-Config/README.md

 thanks to crack00r for testing<br>

 Easy to use Flexget config with support of secrets file.
-You only need to fill in your credentials.
+You only need to fill in your credentials. <br>
-JDownloader and pyLoad are supported Download-Managers.
+JDownloader and pyLoad are supported Download-Managers. <br>
-IMDb and Trakt are supported handlers.
+IMDb and Trakt are supported handlers. <br>

 support-Forum<br>
 https://board.jdownloader.org/showthread.php?t=67579